Differential expression analysis

 Differential Analysis using DESeq2

 Now, after exploring and formatting the data, We will look for differential expression between the control and 5xFAD mice at different ages for both sexes.
-The differentially expressed genes (DEGs) can inform our understanding of how the 5XFAD mutation affect the biological processes.
+The differentially expressed genes (DEGs) can inform our understanding of how the 5XFAD mutation affects biological processes.

 DESeq2 analysis consist of multiple steps.
-We are going to briefly understand some of the important steps using subset of data and then we will perform differential analysis on whole dataset.
+We are going to briefly understand some of the important steps using a subset of data and then we will perform differential analysis on the whole dataset.

 R